yamcs/yamcs/docs/http-api/tables/read-table-rows.rst

         optional uint32 id = 1;
         optional string name = 2;
         optional string type = 3;
-        optional string protoClass = 4; //the name of the class implementing the proto object if the     dataType=PROTOBUF }
+        optional string protoClass = 4; //the name of the class implementing the proto object if the dataType is PROTOBUF }

       message Cell {